BenjaminShinar/Books-Resources/c++ Weekly/Episodes-301_400.md

 there are libraries which wrap around libcurl, such as **cpr**. which is meant to be C++ version of python **Request** library.

-for message passing, there is **ZeroMQ**, and there's **asio-grpc** for asynchronous interface, and there are websockets libraries, and REST libraries.
+for message passing, there is **ZeroMQ**, and there's **asio-grpc** for asynchronous interface, and there are web-sockets libraries, and REST libraries.

 </details>